Pyro Scene

 Relative Density Dissipation[0..100%]

-This parameter describes the percentage reduction in density per frame of the simulation, normalized to a frame rate of 30.
+This parameter describes the percentage reduction in Density per frame of the simulation, normalized to a frame rate of 30.

 Absolute Density Dissipation[0.00..1000.00]

-This setting defines the Absolute Dissipation of the density per second of the simulation.
+This setting defines the Absolute Dissipation of the Density per second of the simulation.

 Density Smooth Factor[0..100%]

-Density Threshold[0.00..+∞]
+Density Active Threshold[0.00..+∞]

-The series of images demonstrates the effect of increasing values for the Density Threshold, viewed from left to right.
-Areas with low density are thus gradually filtered out and no longer taken into consideration by the simulation.
-This leads to a sharpening of the density simulation and to an acceleration of the calculation.
+The series of images demonstrates, from left to right, the effect of increasing values for the Density threshold.
+Areas with low Density are thus gradually filtered out and no longer taken into account by the simulation.
+This leads to a sharpening of the Density simulation and to an acceleration of the calculation.

 Density Time Scale[0..10000%]